bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 * [A BigCommerce store](https://support.bigcommerce.com/s/article/Starting-a-Bigcommerce-Trial).
 * API `access_token` with `content modify` scope.
 For information on how to generate store API credentials, see [Obtaining store API credentials](https://developer.bigcommerce.com/api-docs/getting-started/authentication/rest-api-authentication#obtaining-store-api-credentials).

-## Installing the Widget Builder CLI
+## Installing Widget Builder

-Follow these instructions to install the Widget Builder CLI and its dependencies.
+Follow these instructions to install Widget Builder and its dependencies.

 1. In a terminal, clone the [widget-builder](https://github.com/bigcommerce/widget-builder) GitHub repo.

-2. Navigate to the `widget-builder` directory and install the Widget Builder CLI.
+2. Navigate to the `widget-builder` directory and install Widget Builder.

 ```shell
 npm run install-cli